sree-cola/GroceryShoppingManagementSystem/README.md

 # GroceryShoppingManagementSystem
 Implementation of Basic Filestructure concepts and operations-Read,Write,Search,Modify

-Two Important FileStructures used are Hashing concepts with Linear Probing to avoid Collision and Primary Indexing which takes employee id as the primary key in the Index file.
+Two Important FileStructures used are Hashing concepts with Linear Probing to avoid Collision and Primary Indexing which takes Employee id as the primary key in the Index file.

 Please star the code, If found usefull